darkreader/darkreader/README.md

 [Visit Chrome Web Store](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) for more info.

 ## How it works
-The extension simply adds a stylesheet which inverts colors of the whole page and inverts necessary blocks back.
+The extension simply adds a stylesheet which inverts colors of the whole page and reverts necessary blocks back.
 ```HTML
 <style id="dark-reader-style" type="text/css">
     html {